erikarvstedt/nix-bitcoin/examples/README.md

 nix build --no-link ..#tests.default

 # Run a node in a VM.
 No tests are executed.
-nix run ..#tests.default.vmWithoutTests
+nix run ..#tests.default.vm

 # Run a Python test shell inside a VM node
-nix run ..#tests.default.vm.run -- --debug
+nix run ..#tests.default.run -- --debug

 # Run a node in a container.
 Requires extra-container, systemd and root privileges
 nix run ..#tests.default.container